Adharsh-jaison/Adharsh-jaison/README.md

-<p align="center"><i><b>“Dream is not what you see in sleep; dream is something that does not let you sleep.
+<p align="center"><i>“Dream is not what you see in sleep; dream is something that does not let you sleep.
 When you work with passion, technology becomes a tool to transform ideas into reality.
-Your vision, when backed with hard work and knowledge, can create a future that once seemed impossible.”</i></b></p>
+Your vision, when backed with hard work and knowledge, can create a future that once seemed impossible.”</i></p>
 <p align="center"><i><b>- Dr. A.P.J.
 Abdul Kalam -</i></p></b>

 <p align="center">